-Learning Contract: With direction and input from their research mentor, students must complete a learning contract that describes the student's individual learning goals, methods to employ, and anticipated project or research results.
-The learning contract shall outline expected due dates and any alternate grading plans or expectations if different from those listed below (Required to enroll in the course 12 % of the final grade).
+Learning Contract: With direction and input from their faculty advisor, students must complete a learning contract that describes the student's individual learning goals, methods to employ, and anticipated project or research results.
+The learning contract shall outline expected due dates and any alternate grading plans or expectations if different from those listed below (Required to enroll in the course).